Information on the platimum-based chemotherapy agent cisplatin

 Function of Cisplatin

-The cis-PtCl2(NH3)2 compound was first documented by M. Peyrone in 1845, and it was originally referred to as Peyrone's salt.
-Later, in the 1960s, scientists at Michigan State University found that platinum electrodes undergoing electrolysis produce cisplatin.
-It was first found to inhibit E. coli bacteria's ability to reproduce by preventing binary fission.
+The cis-PtCl2(NH3)2 compound was first documented by the Italian chemist M. Peyrone in 1845, and it was originally referred to as Peyrone's salt.
+In the 1960s, scientists at Michigan State University used platinum electrodes to produce cisplatin.
+It was first found to inhibit e. coli bacteria's ability to reproduce by preventing binary fission.
 Its first use in cancer treatment was for sarcomas that were artificially implanted into rats.
-They found that the drug was effective in treating sarcomas and proceeded to do clinical trials on humans.
-Cisplatin was approved by the Food and Drug Administration in 1978 for a variety of cancers and is being used to this day for treatment.
+Scientists found that the drug was effective in treating sarcomas and proceeded to do clinical trials on humans.
+Cisplatin was approved by the Food and Drug Administration in 1978 for a variety of cancers and is being used to this day.

-Cisplatin is used in conjunction with other drugs for maximum effect in what is called combination therapies.
-One of these combinations is with vinorelbine and ifosfamide to treat advanced non-small-cell lung cancer.
-To provide the best care for the patient, investigative drugs like Alimta are sometimes used with cisplatin since the effect may be measured against known data to see if the investigative drug improves the patient's condition.
-Therefore, the patient does not have to quit an effective treatment to test another drug's effectiveness and possibly regress.
-Another combination, used for locally advanced cervical carcinoma, is gemcitabine and cisplatin.
+Cisplatin is often employed in conjunction with other drugs for maximum effect in what are called combination therapies.
+(For example, one of combinations is cisplatin with vinorelbine and ifosfamide to treat advanced non-small-cell lung cancer.
+Another combination, used for locally advanced cervical carcinoma, is gemcitabine and cisplatin.)
+To provide the best care for the patient, investigative drugs are sometimes used with cisplatin since the effect may be measured against known data to see if the investigative drug improves the patient's condition.
+This way the patient does not have to quit an effective treatment to test another drug's effectiveness and possibly regress.

-A recent meta-analysis found that cisplatin was effective in improving survival for patients who had lung cancer surgery.
+A comprehensive meta-analysis0 found that cisplatin was effective in improving survival for patients who had lung cancer surgery.
 Researchers said their findings "confirms that adjuvant cisplatin-based chemotherapy is of benefit in completely resected NSCLC".
 Thus an old chemotherapy drug proves its worth, even in the face of fancy new drugs that are on patent.

 Cisplatin treatment for cancer.